nharms-awi/MarMic-Git-Workshop-2024/workshop/06_Git Branching and merging.md

  commit id:"E"
 ```

-It's important to note that merging can sometimes lead to conflicts, which occur when the same lines of code have been modified in both the main branch and the feature branch.
-In that case, Git will ask you to resolve the conflicts manually.
+## Handling Merge Conflicts

-Resolving Merge Conflicts
+Merging can result in conflicts when the same lines of code are modified in both branches.
+Git marks conflicts in files with special markers, and you must resolve them manually.

-When you merge two branches, Git will automatically try to combine the changes from both branches.
-However, if there are conflicts between the changes, Git will not be able to automatically merge the branches and will instead create a merge conflict.
+For example, Git will mark conflicts in the file file.txt like this:

 ```mermaid
 gitGraph